-Then, add in to the mix my 2 little boys who are also opening and closing cabinet doors and drawers with sticky fingers and that means I have to clean grease and fingerprints off kitchen cabinets pretty often.
+Then, add in to the mix my 2 little boys who are also opening and closing cabinet doors and drawers with sticky fingers and that means I have to clean grease and fingerprints off my kitchen cabinets pretty often.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Luckily, cleaning kitchen cabinets isn’t hard.
+Luckily, cleaning white kitchen cabinets isn’t hard.
 The key is just adding it to your normal routine.
 And, you don’t even need any strong or expensive cleaners to do it properly.

 You can effectively disinfect and clean white kitchen cabinets, and stained wood cabinets, with natural cleaners you probably have in your kitchen.
 Or, by using affordable and safe store-bought cleaners.